BerkeleyLab/upcxx/docs/alt-compilers.md

 ### Permanent Override

-For detailed instructions on configuration and installation of the PGI compiler suite, the reader is advised to consult the vendor-provided documentation, where one should look for information on the `makelocalrc` utility.
+For detailed instructions on configuration and installation of the PGI or NVHPC compiler suite, the reader is advised to consult the vendor-provided documentation, where one should look for information on the `makelocalrc` utility.
 The basic usage instructions for `makelocalrc` are available by running it with no arguments.
 The following assumes one has read and